RAK3172 WisDuo LPWAN Module Low Level Development Reference

 - After the successful download, restart the device and remove the connection of the Boot0 pin to VDD (3.3 V), leaving you only with four-pin connections (power supply lines and UART2) as shown in Figure 62.

-- By using Serial Terminal software, check the serial output logs of the RAK3172 with the newly uploaded FW with baud rate setting 115200.
+- By using serial terminal software, check the serial output logs of the RAK3172 with the newly uploaded firmware with the baud rate set to 115200.
 You should be able to see the serial logs, as shown in Figure 63.

-- With the device registered to TTN, you should now see a successful join and LoRaWAN device uplink.
+- With the device registered with TTN, you should now see a successful join and LoRaWAN device uplink.